What is a Life Coach vs. a Therapist or Consultant

 [ Read: How to Start a Life Coaching Business in 7 Totally Achievable Steps ]

-A life coach, first and foremost, does coaching and creates transformation in the lives of many clients.
-They continuously improve their craft, develop their methodology, and expand their inventory of coaching tools.
-They might pursue further education throughout their career and complement their qualifications with other methods and healing modalities.
-For example, EFT (emotional freedom technique or tapping), NLP (neurolinguistic programming), breathwork, and so on.
+Most coaches primarily focus on running their sessions effectively.
+They continuously hone their craft, develop new methodologies, and expand their inventory of coaching tools.
+They might pursue further education throughout their career and complement their qualifications with other methods and healing modalities like emotional freedom technique (EFT) or tapping, neuro-linguistic programming (NLP), breathwork, etc.

 Different Types of Life Coaches